enginmanap/limonEngine-docs/docs/ExtendingByAPI/implementAIActor.rst

 Limon editor allows selecting Actor per model.
 After Actor selected, a new instance of the selected Actor is created, and called each frame with current information about the world.
 It is also possible to expose some settings to be filled by level designer using the same interface of editor.

+Actors follow the :ref:`unified parameter contract <GenericParameter-unified-contract>`.
+Like Triggers and Player Extensions, ``ActorInterface`` provides a protected ``parameters`` member with base ``getParameters()`` / ``setParameters()`` implementations, so a simple actor can seed its defaults into that member in the constructor and rely on the base methods - no override required.

+Most actors, however, read their configuration every frame in ``play()`` and prefer real typed members (``float aggroRange``, ``int health``, ...) over scanning an untyped vector.
+Because both methods are ``virtual``, an actor is free to keep its configuration in whatever form it likes: override ``getParameters()`` to convert its typed members into a ``GenericParameter`` vector - each entry filled with its current value - and override ``setParameters()`` to apply edited or loaded values back onto those members.
+The same vector drives editor widgets, map serialization, and load either way.
+The bundled actors use this "typed-member" style, and it is the recommended approach for non-trivial AI.

 ActorInterface Class
 ____________________